coreyculler/awsomecreds/README.md

 # AWSomeCreds

-AWSomeCreds is a CLI tool that generates temporary AWS credentials using AWS STS and sets them using aws configure.
-It allows you to assume roles with or without MFA authentication and create temporary profiles for AWS CLI usage.
+AWSomeCreds is a CLI tool that generates temporary AWS credentials using AWS STS and sets them using the AWS CLI.
+It allows you to assume roles with or without MFA authentication and create temporary profiles for tools that support AWS CLI profiles.

 ## Features